Types of Outpatient Treatment

 Intensive outpatient treatment accommodates individuals with busy schedules.
 As discussed, there are day programs and evening programs for IOP treatment.

 An outpatient treatment program is the lowest level of care in addiction treatment.
 Outpatient programs are typically attended by individuals who have completed PHP or IOP.
 These programs are less structured than PHP’s and IOP’s, but are still effective in helping people to continue to grow in their recovery.

 Some outpatient treatment programs offer continuing care groups.
 This is referred to as aftercare.
 These counseling groups typically meet one day per week and are there to help an individual transition back into normal life.

 Outpatient treatment does not offer around the clock, 24/7 care.
 If individuals suffer from severe addictions, it is recommended that they live in a structed sober living home in order to create a supportive community.
 Individuals in outpatient treatment are afforded more flexibility.
 With flexibility comes freedom and some individuals will not be successful in outpatient treatment as they can’t compete with their cravings and triggers.
 In these instances, it is recommended that an individual go to inpatient treatment before returning to outpatient treatment.

-At LA Outpatient, we believe in compassionate, quality care.
+At LA Outpatient Rehab Los Angeles, we believe in compassionate, quality care.
 Our highly trained staff of addiction experts will work with you to overcome your addiction.
 If you are wondering if outpatient treatment at LA Outpatient is right for you, please call us at (818) 696-5019 so we can guide you and answer any of your questions about enrolling in treatment at LA Outpatient.